 Rob is looking to work closely with entrepreneurs who are creating disruptive approaches to mobile and networked devices, as well as technology applications that leverage novel infrastructure technologies.
 He is particularly interested in high-risk startups that are rapidly scalable, impact the lives of millions of people and connect the "real world" to the Internet, whether via smart phones, low-cost sensors, or other devices.

 Rob is passionate about anything with an engine, including robots, satellites, and new modes of transportation.
-He is particularly interested in smartphone-based businesses, collaborative consumption and The Internet of Things.
+He is particularly interested in smartphone-based businesses, collaborative consumption, connected hardware, and The Internet of Things.

 Earlier in his career, Rob served as a lead integration engineer in the Astro Space division of Martin Marietta, where he helped build the first EchoStar spacecraft.
 Rob earned an MS in mechanical engineering from the Georgia Institute of Technology and a BS in mechanical engineering from the University of Virginia.
 He also holds an MBA from the Wharton School at the University of Pennsylvania, where he was named a Palmer Scholar.